Satellite Internet vs DSL: Which is Better?

 Pricing

-Satellite service generally costs more than DSL, but you’ll find some overlap between higher-speed DSL and slower-speed satellite packages.
-DSL and satellite internet often have installation or activation fees, and you might have a monthly equipment lease.
+Satellite service is typically more expensive than DSL, but the price of higher-tier DSL plans may overlap with lower-tier satellite options.
+DSL and satellite internet often have installation or activation fees, and you might have a monthly equipment payment.

 Data Caps